 Set high at the centre of the Galyat range, the weather on this zone is harsh and highly unpredictable.
-The weather of Nathiagali remains cool, pleasant and foggy in Summers (1 May to 31 August).
-During the Monsoonseason (1 July to 16 September), rain is expected almost every day.
-Cold winds start to chill the weather in Autumn.
+The weather of Nathiagali remains cool, pleasant and foggy in summers (1 May to 31 August).
+During the Monsoon season (1 July to 16 September), rain is expected almost every day.
+Cold winds start to chill the weather in autumn.
 Winters (1 November to 28 February) are very cold and chilly.
 In December and January, heavy snowfall occurs here.
 The weather remains cold in Spring.
 Here most comfortable weather is the summer season.
 During the months of December and January, heavy snowfall occurs in this area and the road which leads to Nathiagali is block due to heavy snow.